Sunscreen-tech/compiler_benchmarks/README.md

 We provide results for how our approach (realizing homomorphic computation via the combination of circuit bootstrapping and multiplexer trees) compares against programmable bootstrapping (via a state-of-the-art library instantiating this approach).
 We then go on to provide benchmarks for the Parasol compiler against other FHE compilers.

 ### Homomorphic operation benchmarks
 We consider how our approach fares against tfhe-rs 1.1.3, which takes a programmable bootstrapping-based approach, by considering the performance of various homomorphic operations.
+As per Lattice Estimator, both libraries are set to provide ~128 bits of security.

 For more details on our approach utilizing CBS and CMUX, please see our paper.
 As our compiler provides limited support for 64-bit today, we benchmark up to 32 bits.